cicsdev/cics-java-osgi-link/README.md

-# CICS OSGi program control application
+# CICS OSGi Program LINK sample application
-Demonstrates how OSGi CICS programs link to other programs sending a commarea or channel, or are linked to receiving a commarea or channel.
+Demonstrates how OSGi CICS programs link to other CICS programs sending a COMMAREA or channel, or are linked to receiving a COMMAREA or channel.

 ## Building
 The sample can be built using Apache Maven.